 You may have to take cholesterol-lowering medicine for the rest of your life.
 If you stop taking Lorstat, your cholesterol levels may rise again.

 If you forget to take it

-If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.
+If it is less than 12 hours before your next dose, skip the dose you missed and take your next dose when you are meant to.
 Otherwise, take the missed dose as soon as you remember, and then go back to taking your tablets as you would normally.
 If you are unsure whether to skip the dose, talk to your doctor or pharmacist.

 If you are not sure what to do or have any questions, ask your doctor or pharmacist.

 If you have any questions about this, check with your doctor or pharmacist.